scrapinghub/web-poet/docs/intro/overrides.rst

 ------------------

-To simplify the code examples in the next few subsections, let's consider that these Item Classes has been predefined.
+To simplify the code examples in the next few subsections, let's consider that these Item Classes has been predefined:

 .. code-block:: python